 STEP 2: ASK FOR THE CEMETERY’S INSTALLATION SERVICES

 Ask the cemetery manager if they provide headstone installation services.
 If they do, ask about the installation fee.
-Some cemetery will tell you headstones from outside sources are not allowed.
-In this case, ask them to show you their by-laws.
+Some cemeteries will tell you they do not allow headstones from outside providers.
+In this case, ask to see the by-laws of the cemetery.

-If the cemetery does not provide installation services, you can pay a local monument installer to install it for you.
+If the cemetery does not provide installation services, you can pay a local headstone installer to install it for you.
 Ask your family and friends if they know a monument installer in your area.
-If they don’t know any monument installer, use the yellow pages or internet to locate a local installer.
+If they don’t know any monument installer, use the internet to get a local installer.

-If your loved one is an eligible veteran, the Department of Veterans Affairs will provide a free headstone for his grave.
+The Department of Veterans Affairs will provide a free headstone for his grave if your loved one is an eligible veteran.
 Call the VA to inquire about the headstone installation.

 STEP 3: SET A BUDGET

 Purchasing a headstone can be expensive.
-Set a budget before you visit a monument dealer.
-The average cost of a headstone is between $1,500 and $2,000.
-Determine if your loved one set aside an amount for a tombstone in his prepaid funeral plan.
+Set a budget before you go to a monument provider.
+The headstone can cost between $1,500 and $2,000 on average.
+Determine if your deceased loved one had set aside an amount for a tombstone in his prepaid funeral plan.

-STEP 4: FAMILIARIZE YOURSELF WITH HEADSTONE MATERIALS AND DESIGN
+STEP 4: GET YOURSELF FAMILIAR WITH HEADSTONE DESIGN AND MATERIALS

-Walk-through cemeteries to get an idea of the size, shapes, design, and materials of headstoned.
-Browse the internet to get a better idea of what kind of headstone you want.
+Walk-through cemeteries to be able to get an idea of the size, shapes, design, and materials of headstones.
+Browse the internet to understand better what kind of headstone you need.
 Take some photos or print photos from the internet to show to the cemetery and monument dealer.

-STEP 5: DECIDE ON THE TYPE OF HEADSTONE YOU WANT
+STEP 5: DECIDE ON THE KIND OF HEADSTONE YOU NEED

-There are different types of headstones, including upright, flat, raised-top flat, and kerbed.
+There are different types of headstones, including upright, flat, raised-top flat, or kerbed.
 Decide the type of gravestone to order from the headstone supplier, depending on the cemetery requirement and your budget.

 STEP 6: SELECT THE HEADSTONE MATERIAL

-The material you should select must be durable to last a long time.
-You can choose granite for durability, adaptability, and price.
-Granite is generally on the lower end of the price scale, and it comes in many colors.
+Select a material that is durable and can last a long time.
+You can go for granite for price, durability, and adaptability.
+Granite is usually the price scale, and it has different colors.

-Avoid using limestones because it will easily weather over time, and it may affect the readability of the inscriptions on the stone.
+Avoid using limestones because it will easily weather over time, affecting the readability of the inscriptions on the stone.

 STEP 7: SELECT HEADSTONE FINISH

-The type of finish you will select for the headstone will affect its appearance and durability over time.
-Some cemeteries do not allow polished headstones because of its reflectiveness.
-Partially polished pitched and honed headstones are good choices and can be durable for the long-term.
+To select a headstone, the appearance and durability of the headstone will be affected by the type of headstone finish you choose.
+Some cemeteries do not allow polished tombstones because it is reflective.
+Partially polished pitched and honed headstones are good choices and can be durable for longer.

 STEP 8: SELECT INSCRIPTIONS

-Consider the size of the headstone when choosing an epitaph and the font size for inscription.
-A small headstone will not fit the entire bible verse you want to inscribe.
-The font to be used for the epitaph and information about your loved one, such as the name, birth date, and date of death should also be considered for the readability and overall design of a headstone.
+Consider the headstone size when selecting an epitaph and the font size for the inscription.
+A small tombstone will not be put in the whole Bible verse you want to inscribe.
+The font to be used for the epitaph and personal information about the deceased, such as the name, birth date, and date of death, should also be considered for the readability and overall look of a headstone.

-You can also include some images like a religious icon, flowers, animals, or a photo of your loved one on the headstone.
-These images can reflect your loved one’s personality, accomplishments, and religious affiliation.
+You can also include images like a religious icon, flowers, animals, or a photo of your loved one on the headstone.
+These images and icons should celebrate your loved one’s personality, religious affiliation, and accomplishments.